Getting hitched is a scary thing.

 In the dating realm, the 6-foot-7 small forward hasn’t done too shabby.
 He dated softball phenom Jennie Finch while they were both athletes at the University of Arizona.
 The two broke it off when Jefferson was traded from the Houston Rockets to the New Jersey Nets on draft night in 2001.

-Jefferson sparked his next serious relationship with Nets dancer Kesha Nichols.
+The NBA player sparked his next serious relationship with Nets dancer Kesha Nichols.
 The fling started like any would: puppy love, traveling the world, encoding a treasure map into Scrabble games.
 Jefferson popped the question after five years of dating and the two were set to be married at the Mandarin Oriental hotel in New York City in July 2009.

 Five days before the wedding, Jefferson called it off via email.
 I imagine it read something like this: